 The City of Boulder routinely monitors for constituents in drinking water according to federal and state laws.
-The data presented in this report (see following page) are the result of monitoring for the period of January 1 to December 31, 2022, or from the most recent testing done in accordance with regulations.
-The CDPHE does not require the City of Boulder to monitor all constituents each year, because the concentrations of some constituents are not expected to vary significantly from year to year or because the City of Boulder's system is not considered vulnerable to that type of constituent.
+The data presented in this report are the result of monitoring for the period of Jan.
+1 to Dec.
+31, 2023, or from the most recent testing done in accordance with regulations.
+CDPHE does not require the City of Boulder to monitor all constituents each year because the concentrations of some constituents are not expected to vary significantly from year to year, or because the City of Boulder's system is not considered vulnerable to that type of constituent.
 Therefore, some of the data, though representative, may be more than one year old.